Guest contributor, Barbara Friedberg

 Would you believe me?

-I wanted to invest in my 20’s and so I started buying stock mutual funds and bonds.
-My job at San Diego State University in my 20’s offered a 403(b) (U.S. non-profit employee retirement plan), so I jumped in.
+I wanted to invest in my 20s and so I started buying stocks such as Motley Fool stock recommendations.
+My job at San Diego State University in my 20s offered a 403(b) (U.S. non-profit employee retirement plan), so I jumped in.
 I wasn’t thinking much about compounding returns or how much money I needed in retirement.
 My interest was to build up some financial security for the future.
 My future goals were vague at best.

 Flash forward many decades and I’m pleasantly surprised at how a habit of saving in retirement plans, and investing extra money, has actually turned into an investment portfolio which I can live on.